For those of you who know me well, you know that I believe deeply in service leadership.

 The only reason the Y is able to stay 100% accessible, offer subsidized pricing and financial assistance is because of our Annual Support Campaign and people like YOU who contribute to this effort.
 Please consider giving today.

 Being part of the Copley, and now Copley-Price Family YMCA, I am convinced that City Heights is a most special place to act in the full spirit of community, kindness and generosity.
+I work here.
+I eat here.
+I serve on local boards here.
+Even with that localized existence, I know the impact we have goes beyond geography.

 For the uninitiated, City Heights is a unique neighborhood in a unique city: Over 95% of the children in our service area qualify for free or reduced lunch in school, 36 different languages are spoken in our community, and City Heights is one of six designated refuge communities in the nation selected by the US State Department.
 This San Diego community is in drastic need for positive programming and a safe haven for our youth, and our Y continues to meet these challenges head on.